Trailing Drawdown vs End-of-Day Drawdown: The Complete Prop Trader's Guide

 End-of-day drawdown: the simple one

 Example: you start the day on a $50,000 account with a $2,000 max drawdown.
 The drawdown threshold is $48,000.
 During the day you take a $1,500 unrealized loss and recover to close up $300.
-Your closing balance is $50,300.
-The new threshold becomes $48,300.
-The intraday $1,500 drawdown never mattered because the rule only checks at close.
+If your firm's rule is truly end-of-day and you remain above any intraday equity checks, the closing balance is the number that updates the next threshold.

 Trailing drawdown: the silent killer